HSBC hires former UK financial ombudsman Ceeney

-LONDON The former head of the UK watchdog that dealt with complaints by bank customers is joining HSBC Holdings (HSBA.L) to head up its UK customer standards, the bank told staff on Friday.
+LONDON Jan 31 The former head of the UK watchdog that dealt with complaints by bank customers is joining HSBC Holdings to head up its UK customer standards, the bank told staff on Friday.

 Natalie Ceeney, who left as chief executive of the Financial Ombudsman Service in December after four years in charge, will join HSBC on Monday, according to a memo sent by the bank to staff on Friday and seen by Reuters.